Australasian snapper: Habitat

 The Australasian snapper is found on all coasts of New Zealand, especially in the north.
 In Australia, it is found along the south coast, mainly near Kiama, Berry, Gerringong, Gerroa, Huskisson, Vincentia, and Shoalhaven.
 It is also found on the coast of Tasmania, but in smaller numbers.
 The fish spawn in inshore waters and live in rocky areas and reefs of up to 200 m deep.
 They school, and will migrate between reefs.
 Larger fish are known to enter estuaries and harbours, for example Port Phillip Bay has a renowned seasonal snapper run.

 Growth rates within the wild stocks vary with some (i.e. the Hauraki Gulf, NZ) growing rapidly and to a smaller maximum length, while stocks in east and west Australia are known to grow more slowly.
-The species is capable of living about 40 years throughout much of its range in Australia, and the Australian recordholder of 40 years and 10 months was a 93.5 cm large-nosed male, caught on 1 September 2007 off Bunbury, West Australia, and photographed on the day of capture.
+The species is capable of living about 40 years throughout much of its range in Australia, and the Australian recordholder of 40 years and 10 months was a 93.5 cm large-nosed male, caught on 1 September 2007 off Bunbury, Western Australia, and photographed on the day of capture.
 Sexual maturity is reached at about 30 cm long and a small percentage of the males will turn into females at puberty.
 Large individuals of both sexes develop a prominent hump on the head.
 Anglers are advised not to take immature fish, so as not to reduce breeding stock.
 The legal size in Australia varies by state, from 35 cm and a bag limit of five fish per person in Queensland to 50 cm in Western Australia.
 During spawning, these fish obtain a metallic green sheen which indicates a high concentration of acid buildup within the scales' infrastructure.
 Minimum sizes are supposed to be designed to allow these fish to participate in spawning runs at least once before they become available to the fishery, but given the slow growth rates of this species, a need exists to consider area closures and/or further increase the minimum sizes in each state to reduce the chances of growth overfishing of the various populations of snapper throughout its range.
 This may be important with recent developments in technology such as GPS.

+Relationship with humans

+Snapper was an important traditional food for Māori, especially the tribes to the north of the North Island, where snapper bones sometimes make up the majority of archaeological middens.
+Snapper is known by multiple names, including tāmure, a word to describe adults, and karatī, a word describing juvenile fish.

+There are numerous traditional ways to prepare the fish.
+One specific to snapper was kaniwha, where the meat would be submerged in fresh water and squeezed numerous times, then eaten raw.
+The nene (base of the tongue) was considered the most prestigious part of the fish to eat.